lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Skipping (--skip-test-k3s)

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`Completion of the LOCKSS Installation Process`).
+   and :program:`install-lockss` will successfully proceed to the next phase, :ref:`Completion of the LOCKSS Installation Process` (:numref:`Completion of the LOCKSS Installation Process`).

 2. Next, :program:`install-lockss` will run a series of tests.
 If a test fails, you will see one of these error messages: